Highlights of Everest Base Camp Trek by Road

 Most Asked Questions by Travellers

-If you are planning to trek to Everest Base Camp, choosing the right time of the year is crucial.
-It is for a safe and enjoyable experience.
-The best times to undertake this trek are September to November and March to May.
-These months have clear and sunny weather conditions.
+If you plan to trek to Everest Base Camp, choosing the right time of the year is crucial for a safe and enjoyable experience.
+The best times to undertake this trek are September to November and March to May, when the weather is clear and sunny.

 During this period, the skies are usually clear, and the temperature is mild.
-It provides excellent visibility and panoramic mountains, landscapes, and wildlife views.
-But, the monsoon season, which runs from June to August.
+It provides excellent visibility and panoramic views of mountains, landscapes, and wildlife.
+However, the monsoon season runs from June to August.
 We do not recommend trekking to Everest Base Camp.

-The weather during this season has heavy rainfall, muddy trails, and a high risk of landslides.
-It can be dangerous for trekkers.
+The weather during this season is dangerous, with heavy rainfall, muddy trails, and a high risk of landslides.
 Moreover, fog, clouds, and mist often obscure the views, affecting the trekking experience.

 When trekking to Everest Base Camp, you must note that the food on the trail is low.
 And you cannot expect to find lavish junk food options.
 But, the food is healthy enough to energize you during the trek.